- 6 large carrots

 Start by blending the carrots, then add the oranges, tomato, and apple.
 Blend them well and taste.
-Add your herbs depending on your taste buds.
+Next, add your herbs, depending on your taste buds.
 If you aren’t getting enough of the citrus kick, try adding a tablespoon of lemon juice.

-Anyone who has ever had children will remember trying to come up with different purees for their little ones, gradually introducing foods to check for any allergic reactions.
+Anyone who has ever had children will remember trying to develop different purees for their little ones, gradually introducing foods to check for any allergic reactions.

 Now, some specialists are saying we should mix a fruit with a vegetable.
 This way, children are not inclined to favor the sweeter fruits over vegetables.

-Carrot and orange juice are a perfect example, as a puree and juice.
+Carrot and orange juice are perfect examples, as a puree and juice.

 There are two things about carrots that will always stick in our minds: They turn your skin orange if you eat too many.